Patrick-Woo/Term2-P2-CarND-UKF/README.md

-# Extended Kalman Filter
+# Unscented Kalman Filter
-This Project is the sixth task (Project 2 of Term 2) of the Udacity Self-Driving Car Nanodegree program.
+This Project is the seventh task (Project 2 of Term 2) of the Udacity Self-Driving Car Nanodegree program.

 The main goal of the project is to apply Unscented Kalman Filter to fuse data from LIDAR and Radar sensors of a self driving car using C++.